GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 Development systems can be configured using dedicated hardware or a [VMware](http://www.vmware.com/products/player), [Parallels](http://www.parallels.com/eu/products/desktop/download/) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) virtual machine.

+The below steps can often be used to develop the most recent release branch of CEF/Chromium in addition to the master branch.
+Chromium build requirements change over time so review the build requirements listed on the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-release-branches) Wiki page before attempting to build a release branch.
+Then just add `--branch=XXXX` to the automate-git.py command-line where "XXXX" is the branch number you wish to build.

 # File Structure

 The same file structure will be used on all platforms. "~" can be any path that does not include spaces or special characters.
 We'll be building this directory structure for each platform in the following sections.